ajdotnet/display-settings/README.md

 - You want to use the module "productively", you copy everything to `%userprofile%\Documents\WindowsPowershell\Modules\DisplaySettings\`.
 Load the module using `Import-Module DisplaySettings`.

+Additionally I have added multi-monitor support and proper localizations for en-US and de-DE.

 ## background